-Middlebury College also maintains an Emergency Operations Plan which provides information on topics such as lockdown, evacuation, active shooter threats, bomb threats, and natural disasters.
-The plan also highlights the functions of the emergency response teams (Emergency Management Team and Crisis Management Team) during such situations.
-The external facing sections of this plan can be found on the College's Emergency Response webpage.
+Middlebury College maintains an Emergency Operations Plan which highlights the functions of the emergency response teams (Emergency Management Team and Crisis Management Team) during urgent situations.
 Middlebury College's Emergency Management Team (EMT) is trained in the College's emergency preparedness and response procedures.
 The EMT consists of staff members from various college departments and offices who are responsible for operational management during an emergency.
 The EMT reports to the Crisis Management Team (CMT), composed of senior leadership responsible for policy and executive-level decision making during an emergency.
+The College's Emergency Response web page provides information on topics such as lockdown, evacuation, active shooter threats, bomb threats, and natural disasters.
+This information can also be found in building evacuation plans.